-Youth in Illinois are also experiencing health hardships and engaging in risky behaviors that may lead to adverse outcomes.
+Youth in Illinois are experiencing health hardships and engaging in risky behaviors that may lead to adverse outcomes.
 Poor health in childhood leads to negative results in school readiness and lasting difficulties for future health.
-Illinois rural counties have higher rates of smoking, obesity, child poverty, and teen pregnancies compared to urban or suburban counties, and less accessible healthcare.
 Additionally, Illinois youth are highly involved in substance and tobacco use.
-Students across the state have also shown an increased need for mental health supports in the last few years.
-For further data on students' physical and mental health needs, please see the Need for Project section.
+Students across the state have also shown an increased need for mental health supports.
+For thorough data on the mental and physical health needs of students in Illinois and the target districts, please see the Need for Project section.

 The need for intervention services for youth is mirrored by their families and communities.
 Poverty and unemployment metrics inform data collected pertaining to various risk factors, such as higher rates of crime and violence, unstable homes, and poorer health.
-For more data on community and family risk factors, please see the Need for Project section.
+For additional data related to families and communities in Illinois and the target districts, please see the Need for Project section.

-The pillars of the community schools model foster a holistic approach to youth well-being, which includes providing services for the well-being of families and communities.
-Implementation of the community school model in Illinois will offer sustained support in communities where youth are at risk of falling behind socially, academically, and in their physical health.
+The pillars of the community schools model foster a holistic approach to youth wellbeing, which includes providing services for the well-being of families and communities.
+Implementation of the community schools model in Illinois will offer sustained support where youth are at risk of falling behind socially, academically, and in their physical health.